-"Admiral, I didn't mean to imply that you would lie to us.
+“Admiral, I didn't mean to imply that you would lie to us.
 Perhaps you're not getting the correct translation as well.
-You said the translator was developed by an M.A.
-Wilkerson."
+You said the translation database was developed by an M.A.
+Wilkerson.”

-"I trust that every word I hear from the translator is accurate, although you're correct that Mr. Wilkerson alone developed the vocabulary database used by the new translation collar while working with the Jumakas at my estate.
-I trust the translation is accurate because, as Cayla said, they understand Amer and have verified that the Amer they hear when speaking is exactly what they were attempting to communicate.
-The Jumakas all understand how very important this issue is to their species, and they are anxious to cooperate in whatever tests the appropriate government agency devises to test their intelligence and sentience as long as the tests are non-invasive and are the same tests used to attribute sentiency to other species."
+“I trust that every word I hear from the translator is accurate, although you're correct that Mr. Wilkerson alone developed the vocabulary database used by the new translation collar while in my employ.
+I trust the translation is accurate because, as Cayla said, they understand Amer and have verified that the Amer they hear played through speakers is exactly the message they were attempting to communicate.
+The Jumakas all understand how very important this issue is to their species, and they’re anxious to cooperate in whatever tests the appropriate government agency devises to assess their intelligence and sentience as long as the tests are non-invasive and are the same tests used to attribute sentiency to other species.”

-"And Cayla and Tayna have verified the accuracy of every word Mr. Wilkerson established for the translation of what they were saying?"
+“And Cayla and Tayna have verified the accuracy of every single Amer word Mr. Wilkerson associated with a Jumaka word or phrase?”

-"This was not an overnight project.
+“This was not an overnight project.
 My friends worked with Mr. Wilkerson for many months in developing the translation database.
-They have stated that the translation is accurate and I accept that without question or reservation."
+Where Amer words had no equivalent meaning in the Jumaka language, they adopted one.
+It's entirely possible that a Jumaka on Taurentlus-Thur may not understand what a particular Amer word means, but that's true in any meeting with other species.
+I have stated that the translation is one-hundred-percent accurate, and I accept that without question or reservation.”